Seirdy/seirdy.one/content/posts/website-best-practices.md

 websites that focus more on generating revenue or pleasing investors than being good websites.*

+This is a "living document" that I add to as I receive feedback.
+See the [changelog](https://git.sr.ht/~seirdy/seirdy.one/log/master/content/posts/website-best-practices.md).

 I realize not everybody's going to ditch the Web and switch to Gemini or Gopher today (that'll take, like, a month at the longest).
 Until that happens, here's a non-exhaustive, highly-opinionated list of best practices for websites that focus